emmaelisabetheide/Guess-my-number/README.md

 ## Overview
 This is a simple game where you will try to guess the secret number.
-It is made throuh a course:
+It is made through a course:
 - The Complete JavaScript course 2023: From Zero to Expert!
 Udemy by Jonas Schmidtmann

 #### Live link https://guess-my-number-ee.netlify.app/